706f6c6c7578/oc/README.md

 oc_paganini_server.go allows you to post to Usenet anonymously, with oc_client.go, via the Paganini Newsserver's .onion URL.
 This results in 6 hops, instead of 3.

 oc_m2n_server.go allows you to send messages anonymously to Usenet via Dizum's mail2news Gateway.
+This results in 6 hops, instead of 3.

 If you like the idea of point to point communication, without third-party servers involved, consider a donation to the following Bitcoin address: